 What it means

 Stephen Hawking's incredible discoveries are working to a unified goal- that is, the unified theory of everything.
 Hawking is working with other theoretical physicists to unlock the holy grail of physics.
 Once both quantum mechanics and general relativity are fused, humanity will be able to enter an entirely different realm- the realm of quantum phenomena.
 With it, time and interstellar travel will be entirely feasible.
 Though the mathematics cannot perfectly describe the universe, with the help of Stephen Hawking's legacy and other brilliant minds, perhaps one-day humanity will not be bound by classical mechanics.

 Leading the Future: A Search for Extraterrestrial Life

-Stephen Hawking’s broad scope of space gave rise to a copious amount of intellectual breakthrough.
-To this day, his vision is no shorter than the edge of the universe.
+Stephen Hawking's broad scope of space gave rise to a copious amount of intellectual breakthrough.
+His vision was no shorter than the edge of the universe.
 Intrigued by what lies in the unknown, in July of 2015, Stephen Hawking and Russian billionaire Yuri Milner, announced the most ambitious plan to search for a new type of answer.
 The question being, is there alien life?